Product Description

 Frequently Asked Questions

-A: The MU 13825-1C is a steel load roller assembly designed to provide heavy-duty wheel support.
-Steel construction offers superior load capacity and durability compared to nylon alternatives, making it suitable for high-frequency or heavy-load applications.
+A: The MU 13825-1C is a steel load roller assembly designed for heavy-duty wheel support.
+Steel construction offers superior load capacity and durability compared to nylon alternatives, making it ideal for high-frequency or heavy-load applications.

 Q: What is the function of the MU 13825-1C on a pallet jack?